 Course Andragogy: The course is a distance-delivered course.
 Each student enrolled must log in to the course content through Blackboard.
 The instructor's role will be one of "guide on the side" rather than "sage on the stage."
 Students are responsible to involve one another in discussion and problem solving using the Blackboard discussion board.
-Discussion assignments and postings are an opportunity to engage your classmates and instructor in critical thinking and problem solving exercises.
+Discussion assignments and postings are an opportunity to engage your classmates and instructor in critical thinking and problem-solving exercises.

 Course Climate and Respect: It is my intent, as course instructor, that students from all backgrounds and perspectives be well-served by this course, that students' learning needs be addressed both in and beyond the course, and that the multiplicity students bring to this course be viewed as a resource, strength and benefit.
 It is my intent to present materials and activities that are respectful of all students.
 Your suggestions about how to improve the value of this course are encouraged and appreciated.
-Please let me know ways to improve the effectiveness of the course for you personally or for other students or student groups.
+Through the progression of the course please let me know ways to improve the effectiveness of the course for you personally or for other students or student groups.
+Your end-of-course evaluation feedback is also encouraged and appreciated.